jaked332/jaked332.github.io/essays/software-engineering.md

 ### Game Development and Creative Expression

 What excites me most about software engineering, particularly in game development, is the ability to create immersive, interactive experiences.
-Working with C# in Unity allows me to transform abstract ideas into dynamic virtual worlds.
+Working with C# in <a href="https://unity.com/" target="_blank">Unity</a> allows me to transform abstract ideas into dynamic virtual worlds.
 One of my most rewarding projects was developing a 2D quest game.
 Although challenging at first, I learned to integrate physics-based mechanics and interactive storytelling, deepening my understanding of game design principles.
 This process opened a new direction for me, one that continually inspires me to refine my skills and become a better developer.

 ### Future Aspirations in Software Engineering